 I want to wrap up the experience of the last road trip in a practical way.
-What is in for you?
+What's in for you?

-First, your job may have you trap in a vicious cycle.
+First, your job may have you trap in a vicious circle.
 The cycle takes your time and gives you money.
-With that money you buy things that consume the rest of your time and, sometimes, demand even more money.
-A road trip not only cuts the cycle, but also shows you that:
+With that money you buy things that consume the rest of your day and, sometimes, they demand even more money.
+A road trip not only cuts that process but also shows you that:

 - The world is big.